 Q: What’s the minimum structure my event budget needs?
 A: At minimum, include Estimated, Actual, Variance, and Notes/Vendor Contact columns and break costs into clear line items.

 Q: How much contingency should I reserve?
-A: Aim for 10–20% depending on event complexity and risk, and require formal approval to use it.1
+A: Aim for 10–20% depending on event complexity and risk, and require formal approval to use it1.

 Q: How do I control small cash expenses?
 A: Set a petty cash cap, require immediate receipt capture, and reconcile weekly to avoid surprises.

-Additional Quick Q&A
+Additional Q&A — Budget basics

 Ready to Build Your Own Tools for Free?